wowuser19/EMB/README.md

 # EMB
-# include the testing data
+# include the EMB testing data and code